The Council’s role

-Unless the Executive Director decides to discontinue consideration of the complaint, the publication will be promptly notified of the complaint.
+Unless it is determined to discontinue consideration of the complaint, the publication will be promptly notified of the complaint.

 Referral to level 1 or discontinuance

-Unless the complaint has been discontinued or resolved as a result of these initial processes, it will be referred by the Executive Director to Level 1 for further consideration by the Council staff.
+Unless the complaint has been discontinued or resolved as a result of these initial processes, it will be referred to Level 1 for further consideration by the Council staff.

-If the Executive Director decides to discontinue consideration, the complainant will be informed accordingly and may seek review of that decision, provided the request is received within seven days of being notified.
+If it is determined to discontinue consideration, the complainant (other than secondary complainants) will be informed accordingly and may seek review of that decision, provided the request is received within seven days of being notified.
 For further information, see Review of Decisions.
 The discontinuance will not be reversed on review unless the grounds for doing so are very strong.